volosoft/abp-commercial-docs/en/modules/cms-kit/faq.md

 This module follows the [Entity Best Practices & Conventions](https://docs.abp.io/en/abp/latest/Best-Practices/Entities) guide.

-##### Faq
+##### FAQ

-A faq represents a generated faq with its questions:
+A FAQ represents a generated FAQ with its questions:

-- `FaqSection` (aggregate root): Represents a faq by including the options in the system.
+- `FaqSection` (aggregate root): Represents a FAQ by including the options in the system.
-- `FaqQuestion` (entity): Represents the defined faq questions related to the faq in the system.
+- `FaqQuestion` (entity): Represents the defined FAQ questions related to the FAQ in the system.

 #### Repositories

-This module follows the guidelines of [Repository Best Practices & Conventions] (https://docs.abp.io/en/abp/latest/Best-Practices/Repositories).
+This module follows the guidelines of [Repository Best Practices & Conventions](https://docs.abp.io/en/abp/latest/Best-Practices/Repositories).

 The following special repositories are defined for these features: